redbadger/awesome-badger/chriswhealy/FractalWASM/02 Initial Implementation/01/README.md

 Here is a working version of this unoptimized [basic implementation](basic-implementation.html)

-As you can see, it takes several hundred milliseconds to render the entire image.
+As you can see, this is not a very efficient implementation since it takes several hundred milliseconds to render the entire image.